alephnode/alephnode/src/pages/02-record-graphql.md

 FWIW, prisma recommends an added level of protection for production services.
 Read more about it <a href="https://www.prisma.io/docs/1.17/run-prisma-server/authentication-and-security-kke4/" target="_blank">here</a>.

-You can also specify the desired location of the files by Prisma.
-As you might have noticed in the directory structure above, mine lives at:
+You can also specify the desired location of the files that Prisma generates.
+As you might have noticed in the directory structure above, mine is located at:

 - src/generated/

-... so I'll add that under a generate option:
+... so I'll add that under the generate section of the yml file:

 ```yaml
 # ...